-Mitchell Innes, in The Banking Law Journal of May 1913, pointed out the complete lack of proof of money replacing barter: “A moment’s reflection shows that a staple commodity could not be used as money, because, ex hypothesi, the medium of exchange is equally receivable by all members of the community.
+In The Banking Law Journal of May 1913, A. Mitchell Innes pointed out the complete lack of proof of money replacing barter: ‘A moment’s reflection shows that a staple commodity could not be used as money, because, ex hypothesi, the medium of exchange is equally receivable by all members of the community.
 Thus if the fishers paid for their supplies in cod, the traders would equally have to pay for their cod in cod, an obvious absurdity.
-In both these instances in which Adam Smith believes that he has discovered a tangible currency, he has, in fact, merely found—credit.”
+In both these instances in which Adam Smith believes that he has discovered a tangible currency, he has, in fact, merely found—credit.’ [v]

 Yet the myth of barter remains central to capitalism.

 Money evolved from debt, not barter.
 Money is transferable debt.
 Moreover, it is capitalism’s ability to transfer debt, together with the capacity of private banks to create almost unlimited amounts of money, that helped create its enormous power.